What Academic Institutions Actually Reward in Promotion and Tenure Review

 Recognition Under Constraint

 This series examines how institutional recognition is produced under constraint.
-Across funding decisions, publication review, promotion and tenure processes, and other evaluative contexts, work is not rewarded simply for its quality or effort, but for how legibly it can be recognized within institutional systems.
+Across promotion and tenure review, funding decisions, publication review, and faculty evaluation processes, work is not rewarded simply for its quality or effort, but for how legibly it can be recognized within institutional systems.

 Rather than asking what makes work good, this series asks how work becomes recognizable to institutions operating under limited time, resources, and comparative pressure.
 Each post isolates a specific mechanism through which institutional logic governs recognition outcomes.